lukateg/strength-age/README.md

 -- add validation if test title exist so user cannot have two same entities in database

 -- create suspense component for pending and error state

+ZA SUTRA:
 - add all users to the database

-ZA SUTRA:
 -- clear schema and start all over
---              remove all if !userId since the functions will be called only when auth comes -- fix main layout providers, remove tooltip and loading providers level lower
+-- fix main layout providers, remove tooltip and loading providers level lower

 -- Implement mobile design
 -- add modals on all needed actions